-7.1.4.7.1 General
+7.2.4.7.1 General

-A possible solution for key issue #2d, service based interface to use between visited CHF and home CHF, would be to create a new service API.
+A possible solution for key issue #2d covering requirements REQ-CH_CVTOH-01, REQ-CH_CVTOH-02, REQ-CH_CVTOH-03, REQ-CH_CVTOH-04, REQ-CH_CVTOH-05, and REQ-CH_CVTOH-06, service based interface to use between visited CHF and home CHF, would be to create a new service API.
 This would mean that the V-CHF would translate the request from the AMF, SMF or SMSF to the new service API towards the H-CHF.
 This would mean that the message could look completely different and even the triggers in the V-CHF for sending the message towards the H-CHF wouldn’t have to be related to the request from AMF, SMF or SMSF.

-7.1.4.7.2 Reference architecture
+7.2.4.7.2 Reference architecture